project-codeflare/codeflare-sdk/README.md

 ### Prerequisites

 We recommend using Python 3.9 for development.
-Install development specific dependencies:
-  `$ pip install -r requirements-dev.txt`

-Additional dependencies can be found in `requirements.txt`: `$ pip install -r requirements.txt`
+Install dependencies: `$ pip install -r requirements.txt`

 ### Pre-commit